Furnynd History, Family Crest & Coats of Arms

 "The manor [of Draycott-in the-Clay] was included in the Conqueror's gift to Henry de Ferrers, and has for many ages been possessed by the noble family of Vernon.
 In a meadow beyond Draycott mill are the ruins of an ancient mansion, surrounded by a moat."

-Important Dates for the Furnynd family
+Early History of the Furnynd family

 This web page shows only a small excerpt of our Furnynd research.
 Another 149 words (11 lines of text) covering the years 1030, 1229, 1236, 1249, 1577, 1625, 1621, 1622, 1605, 1676, 1660, 1676, 1665, 1721, 1715 and 1721 are included under the topic Early Furnynd History in all our PDF Extended History products and printed products wherever possible.